-Undergarments: Undergarments are worn at all times and must be of a color appropriate to skin hue, and are not visible or showing through clothing.
+Undergarments: Undergarments, including bras for females, are worn at all times and must be of a color appropriate to skin hue, and are not visible or showing through clothing.

 Shoes: Shoes must be white, all leather or leather- like with enclosed heels and toes.
 Shoes must be clean.
 Clean white shoelaces are worn as appropriate for shoe style.